powered-by-wq/vera/README.md

 All site instances have a `valid_events` property that returns all of the event instances that contain at least one valid report.

-## `Report`

-The `Report` model corresponds to the *Record* in the ERAV data model.  `Report` tracks the provenance metadata about the `Event`, e.g. who entered it, when it was entered, etc.  Depending on when and how data is entered, there can be multiple `Reports` describing the same event.
-The status of each of these reports is tracked separately.
+### `Event`

+The `Event` model corresponds to the *Entity* in the ERAV data model.  `Event` represents a time series of monitoring events.
+For example, each visit a volunteer makes to an observation site could be called an `Event`.
+The `Event` model does not contain any metadata about the digital record describing the event.
+This information is in the `Report` model, discussed below.

-At a minimum, `Report` instances have an `event` attribute, a `status` attribute (see below), a `user` attribute, and an `entered` timestamp.  `user` and `entered` are set automatically when a report is created via the [REST API].
-Additional attributes can be added by extending `BaseReport` and swapping out `Report` via the `WQ_REPORT_MODEL` setting.
-Note that the `Report` model contains only provenance metadata and no information about the event itself - the `Event` model should contain that information.
+At a minimum, an Event instance has a `site` reference (see below) and an event `date`, which might be either a date or a full date and time, depending on project needs.
+The default implementation assumes a date without time.
+A custom `date` field and additional attributes can be configured by extending `BaseEvent` and swapping out `Event` via the `WQ_EVENT_MODEL` setting.
+Note that if `Event` is swapped out, `EventResult` should be as well.

-In addition to the default manager (`objects`), `Report` also has a custom manager, `vaild_objects` that includes only reports with valid statuses.  `Report` instances have a `vals` property that can be used to retrieve (and set) a `dict` mapping of parameter names to result values (see below).

-In cases where there are more than one valid report for an event, there may be an ambiguity if reports contain contradicting data.
-In this case the `WQ_VALID_REPORT_ORDER` setting can be used control which reports are given priority.
-The default setting is `("-entered", )`, which gives priority to the most recently entered reports.
-(See the [CSCW paper](https://wq.io/research/provenance) for an in depth discussion of conflicting reports).

-## `ReportStatus`
+### `ReportStatus`
-To support custom workflows, the list of report statuses is maintained as a separate model, `ReportStatus`.  `ReportStatus` instances have a short code (`slug`), a `name`, and an `is_valid` boolean indicating whether reports with that status should be considered valid.
+To support custom workflows, the list of report statuses is maintained as a separate model, `ReportStatus`.  `ReportStatus` extends [IdentifiedModel][identify] with an `is_valid` boolean indicating whether reports with that status should be considered valid.
 Additional attributes can be added by extending `BaseReportStatus` and swapping out `ReportStatus` via the `WQ_REPORTSTATUS_MODEL` setting.

 In a typical project, the `ReportStatus` model might contain the following instances: